How To Actually Keep Your New Year’s Resolutions

 Alright New Year’s Resolutions, It’s About That Time

-I appreciate you taking the time to see what I have to say about New Year’s resolutions.
-When you put forth the effort to progress, you’re taking control of your life.
+Good on you making it this far in the article, says plenty about your ambition.
+When you put forth effort to progress, you’re taking control of your life.

 That’s what a resolution is all about.
 Getting better.
-Improvement.
+Inching forward.
 Controlling your destiny.

-Improvement doesn’t always show itself in the form you’d like, but when the effort is there..
-I’m confident in saying you’ll be pleased with the outcomes more often than not.
+Improvement doesn’t always show itself in the form you’d like, but when there’s effort—I’m confident in saying you’ll be pleased with the outcome more often than not.
 The only way to truly fail is to stop trying.
-So, pick your resolutions, get to work, get to work some more, and choose to have a Happy New Year!

 Sources: